-Introduction Where a company is essentially profitable but its debt and interest burden are too great, it may be able to persuade its creditors to convert some of their debt into equity or to reschedule its payment obligations by extending the maturity/ payment dates and to continue funding the company.
+Where a company is essentially profitable but its debt and interest burden are too great, it may be able to persuade its creditors to convert some of their debt into equity or to reschedule its payment obligations by extending the maturity/payment dates and to continue funding the company.
 This is a simple example of a restructuring which may be effected through a voluntary arrangement, a scheme of arrangement or a restructuring plan.
 Restructurings can be pursued through the formal procedures set out in the Insolvency Act and the Companies Act, but can also be effected on a simple contractual basis and many rescue and support operations are conducted out of court in this way.

-Although schemes of arrangement and company voluntary arrangements have been around for many years, the restructuring plan remains a relatively new creation of English law, having been introduced in June 20201.
+Although schemes of arrangement and company voluntary arrangements have been around for many years, the restructuring plan remains a relatively new creation of English law, having been introduced in June 2020.
 There is a great deal of similarity between restructuring plans and schemes of arrangement, save that a restructuring plan permits a cross-class cram down, which is not available in a scheme of arrangement.
-The similarities between the two procedures are helpful, as many of the case law principles that have developed in relation to schemes of arrangement may be applied to restructuring plans.2
+The similarities between the two procedures are helpful, as many of the case law principles that have developed in relation to schemes of arrangement may be applied to restructuring plans.

+Re Virgin Atlantic Airways Ltd [2020] EWHC 2191 (Ch) and [2020] EWHC 2376 (Ch)

+Restructuring plans

+OVERVIEW

-1For more information on how the restructuring plan could change the ways in which cross-border restructurings are structured and implemented in the UK and across Europe, please find our detailed analysis here.
-2Re Virgin Atlantic Airways Ltd [2020] EWHC 2191 (Ch) and [2020] EWHC 2376 (Ch).
-OVERVIEW Both a scheme of arrangement and a restructuring plan are formal arrangements between the company and its creditors and/or its members (or a class of its creditors or members) which, when approved by the relevant creditors or members (as appropriate) and sanctioned by the court, becomes binding on them all.
-The procedures are provided for under Part 26 (sections 895-901) (for schemes of arrangement) and 26A (sections 901A-901L) (for restructuring plans) of the Companies Act 2006.
-Neither is an insolvency procedure as such (ie under the Insolvency Act 1986), although in order to propose a restructuring plan, a company must have encountered, or be likely to encounter, financial difficulties that are affecting, or will or may affect, its ability to carry on business as a going concern.
-And while not insolvency procedures, both may be used by a company in f inancial difficulty to reach a binding compromise or arrangement with its creditors and/or members.
+A restructuring plan is a formal arrangement between the company and its creditors and/or its members (or a class of its creditors or members) which, when approved by the relevant creditors or members (as appropriate) and sanctioned by the court, becomes binding on them all.

+The procedure is provided for in Part 26A (sections 901A-901L) of the Companies Act 2006.
+It is not an insolvency procedure as such (ie under the Insolvency Act 1986), although in order to propose a restructuring plan, a company must have encountered, or be likely to encounter, financial difficulties that are affecting, or will or may affect, its ability to carry on business as a going concern.
+The restructuring plan is highly flexible and may be used by a company in financial difficulty to reach a binding compromise or arrangement with its creditors and/or members.

 The terms of the arrangement will vary from case to case; it is essentially a commercial deal between the company and its creditors and/or members.
-A scheme or plan can only impact the rights of counterparties in their capacity as creditors.
-A scheme or plan could, for example, vary the contractual rights of creditors including the amounts owed to them, the repayment dates or the methodology for determining their claims, and/or involve a complete write-off of debt and/or a debt for equity swap.
-However, as with CVAs (as discussed below) neither schemes of arrangement nor restructuring plans can affect proprietary rights without consent.
-Therefore, for example, the rights of landlords to forfeit their property on the occurrence of an insolvency-related event (if applicable) may not be altered by a scheme or a plan3.
-Also, where a scheme or a plan is proposed within 12 weeks of the end of the statutory moratorium, it cannot compromise moratorium debts (ie debts incurred during the moratorium under arrangements entered into during the moratorium) or priority pre-moratorium debts (ie the monitor's remuneration or expenses, goods or services supplied during the moratorium, rent for a moratorium period, wages or salary and certain redundancy payments etc).
-Schemes of arrangement have also been utilised to effect a moratorium or standstill on creditors, meaning a temporary suspension on the ability of creditors to exercise certain of their rights, however, this may not now be necessary given the introduction of a statutory moratorium under Part A1 of the Insolvency Act 1986.
-That said, a scheme of arrangement may still be useful to impose a moratorium or standstill on financial creditors, who are largely sheltered from the effects of the moratorium under Part A1 of the Insolvency Act 1986 and have wide powers to bring such a moratorium to an end.
-The statutory moratorium can be used in conjunction with both a scheme and a plan and the court has the power (under section A15 of the Insolvency Act 1986) to extend the moratorium for the duration of a scheme or plan.
+A plan can only impact the rights of counterparties in their capacity as creditors or members (as applicable).
+A plan could, for example, vary the contractual rights of creditors including the amounts owed to them, the repayment dates or the methodology for determining their claims, and/or involve a complete write-off of debt and/or a debt for equity swap.
+However, as with schemes of arrangement and CVAs (as discussed below) a restructuring plan cannot affect proprietary rights without consent.
+Therefore, for example, the rights of landlords to forfeit their property on the occurrence of an insolvency-related event (if applicable) may not be altered by a plan.

-3 Re Instant Cash Loans Ltd [2019] EWHC 2795 (Ch).
+Re Instant Cash Loans Ltd [2019] EWHC 2795 (Ch)